mekkablue/Glyphs-Scripts/README.txt

 INSTALLATION

 Put the scripts into the Scripts folder which appears when you choose Open Scripts Folder from the Scripts menu.
 For some scripts, you will also need to install Tal Leming's Vanilla.
 Here's how.
 Open Terminal and copy and paste each of the following four lines and hit return.
-Notes: the second line (svn...) may take a while, the sudo lines will prompt you for your password.
+Notes: the second line (curl...) may take a while, the sudo lines will prompt you for your password.
+While we're at it, we'll also install Robofab, DialogKit, and FontTools:

 cd ~/Library/
 curl http://download.robofab.com/RoboFab_599_plusAllDependencies.zip > robofab.zip